jaredtritz/jsonsails-readthedocs/source/api_docs/ufile_api.md

 <a name="UFileAPI+value"></a>

 ### ufile.value
-output from ufile script load method.
+Return value from the UInterface's load method if defined, otherwise the users raw value for the UFile.

 **Kind**: instance property of <code>[UFileAPI](#UFileAPI)</code>
 <a name="UFileAPI+raw"></a>